-The total fair value of restricted stock awards and units vested was \$64.1 million, \$19.1 million and \$11.7 million for the fiscal years 2021, 2020 and 2019, respectively.
+The total fair value of restricted stock awards and units vested was \$92.9 million, \$64.1 million and \$19.1 million for the fiscal years 2022, 2021 and 2020, respectively.
 RSUs granted generally vest over a period of three or four years.

-In addition to RSUs, we also issue PRSUs with specific performance vesting criteria.
+In addition to RSUs, we issue PRSUs with specific performance vesting criteria.
 These PRSUs have both a service and performance-based vesting condition and awards are typically divided into three equal tranches and vest based on achieving certain adjusted earnings per share growth metrics.
 The service condition requires participants to be employed in November following the performance period in which the performance condition was met, when the Company's annual financial performance is announced to the financial markets.
 Depending on the actual performance achieved, a participant may earn between 0% to 300% of the targeted shares for each tranche, which is determined based on a straight-line interpolation applied for the achievement between the specified performance ranges.
-During fiscal year 2021, the performance condition for 143,485 target shares were earned at 300%, and therefore 430,455 shares with a total grant date fair value of \$7.7 million vested in November 2020 when the service condition was achieved.
-During fiscal year 2021, we granted 94,832 PRSUs and 10,644 were forfeited.
-The amount of incremental PRSU awards that could ultimately vest if all performance criteria are achieved would be 1,197,675 shares assuming a maximum of 300% of the targeted shares.
+During fiscal year 2022, we granted 58,807 PRSUs, at a weighted average grant date fair value of \$66.34 per share, and 11,091 were forfeited.
+During fiscal year 2022, the performance condition for 175,100 target shares issued in prior years were earned at 300%, and therefore 525,300 shares vested in November 2021 when the service condition was achieved.
+As of September 30, 2022, the amount of incremental PRSU awards that could ultimately vest if all performance criteria are achieved would be 1,128,097 shares assuming a maximum of 300% of the targeted shares.

-We granted 200,000 market-based PRSUs during fiscal year 2019, at a weighted average grant date fair value of \$17.65 per share, and a total fair value of \$3.5 million.
-Recipients may earn between 0% and 150% of the target number of shares based on the Company's achievement of total stockholder return in comparison to a peer group of companies in the Nasdaq composite index over a period of approximately three years.
-The fair value of the awards was estimated using a Monte Carlo simulation and compensation expense is recognized ratably over the service period based on the grant date fair value of the awards of \$3.5 million subject to the market condition.
+We also granted 161,349 market-based PRSUs during fiscal year 2022, at a weighted average grant date fair value of \$89.82 per share, and 5,062 were forfeited.
+Recipients may earn between 0% and 200% of the target number of shares based on the Company's achievement of total stockholder return in comparison to a peer group of companies in the Nasdaq composite index over a period of approximately three years.
+The fair value of the awards was estimated using a Monte Carlo simulation and compensation expense is recognized ratably over the service period based on the grant date fair value of the awards subject to the market condition.
 The expected volatility of the Company's common stock was estimated based on the historical average volatility rate over the three-year period.
-The dividend yield assumption was based on historical and anticipated dividend payouts.
-The risk-free rate assumption was based on observed interest rates consistent with the three-year measurement period.
+The dividend yield assumption was based on observed interest rates consistent with the three-year measurement period.
 The assumptions used to value the awards are as follows: